 If the problem is from the shoulder joint and muscles itself, you will quite often feel a sharper pinching in or around the shoulder when you move the arm, especially if the arm is straight and you are moving it up and above your shoulder level.
 This can be quite painful and will often be the cause of someone seeking out a health professional.

 If you have more inflammation in the shoulder joint or muscles, it can ache or throb – especially at night.
-And pain felt while sleeping on the shoulder is also a very common symptom.
+Pain felt while sleeping on the shoulder is also a very common symptom.
 This can be a big problem for patients as it can interrupt their ability to get a full nights sleep.

 What kind of injuries cause shoulder pain?